wg481/ThunderingSky/characters/READ-THIS.md

 # What are these?
 As I have just found out, these are HeroMachine 2.5 Character Dumps.
-I'm fully assuming these were conceptual and not actual character designs.
-I willl end up uploading some of these character concepts as `.png` files.
-For now, follow the instructions below.
+According to nitrodragon himself, he prefers the anime style rather than these styles.
+Feel free to view in two ways.

 ## How do I, well, see these?

+### Method 1
+ - Download the `.png` file.
+ - Admire.

+### Method 2 (least recommended)
+For this method, channel your inner perfectionist.
+This method is seriously nor recommended as it takes way longer, but whatever floats your boat.
-- To load these, download the `Flash Player projecter content debugger` from [Adobe](https://www.adobe.com/support/flashplayer/debug_downloads.html).
+- Download the `Flash Player projecter content debugger` from [Adobe](https://www.adobe.com/support/flashplayer/debug_downloads.html).
 - Run the app and press `File > Open` and input this URL: http://www.heromachine.com/hm2/heromachine.swf
 - Once the URL has been inputted, HeroMachine will load.
 - Select `Load` from the HeroMachine menu.